The Truth Behind Acupuncture: Does It Or Doesn’t It Work?

 Where Does Acupuncture Come From?

 Acupuncture has 2500-year-old roots in Traditional Chinese Medicine (TCM).
-The idea of it is that when a person suffers from an illness, they are actually suffering from an imbalance of qi (pronounced Chee), which is loosely translated as ‘life force’ or ‘energy flow’ – basically, it’s an energy that brings what you need into your body and pushes out what you don’t need.
+The idea of it is that when a person suffers from an illness, they are actually suffering from an imbalance of qi (pronounced Chee), which is loosely translated as ‘life force’ or ‘energy flow’ -- basically, it’s an energy that brings what you need into your body and pushes out what you don’t need.
 The remedy for this imbalance is to place fine needles into points of the body called ‘meridians‘.
-These are the points where qi has a habit of getting caught up.
+These are the points where qi is in the habit of getting caught up.

 Think of it as a car accident that’s blocking two of the five lanes.
 This kind of build up causes a kind of ‘qi traffic-jam’, causing the person to become ill.
 The needles act as the cleaning crew, opening up the lanes and ultimately leading to faster recoveries.